ostis-ai/scp-machine/CONTRIBUTING.md

 Each commit message should be formed as: `[tag1]...[tagN] Message text (#issue)`.

 Message text should start from an upper case letter.
 If commit doesn't fix or implement any #issue, then it shouldn't be pointed in commit message.

 Examples:
 <pre>
-[cpp] Colored log output
+[scp] Implement contErase operator
-[cpp][test] Add unit test for ScEvent class
+[docs] Add examples of using contErase operator
 </pre>

 Possible tags: